ML4GLand/EUGENe/docs/contributing.md

 # Contributing
-Coming soon
+This section was modified from https://github.com/pachterlab/kallisto.

-EUGENe is designed to be a community project and there are no shortage of places to start contributing to EUGENe (many outside of just writing code!).
-All contributions, including bug reports, bug fixes, documentation improvements, enhancement suggestions, and other ideas, are welcome.
+All contributions, including bug reports, documentation improvements, and enhancement suggestions are welcome.
 Everyone within the community is expected to abide by our [code of conduct](https://github.com/pydata/xarray/blob/main/CODE_OF_CONDUCT.md)

-Please do not hesitate to contact us if you have any questions or suggestions.

-Large parts of this document came from the [Pandas Contributing Guide](http://pandas.pydata.org/pandas-docs/stable/contributing.html).

-#Where to start?

-#Bug reports and enhancement requests

-##Submitting a bug report

-#Version control, Git, and GitHub

-#Development workflow

-##Creating a development environment

-##Update the main branch

-##Create a new feature branch

-##The editing workflow

-##Commit and push your changes

-##Open a pull request

-#Creating a development environment

-##Creating a Python Environment

-##Install pre-commit hooks

-#Contributing to the documentation

-##About the xarray documentation

-##How to build the xarray documentation

-###Building the documentation

-###Writing pages

-####Referring to other documents and sections

-#Contributing to the code base

-##Code standards

-###Code formatting

-###Backwards compatibility

-##Testing with continuous integration

-##Test-driven development code writing

-###Writing tests

-###Using `pytest`

-##Running the test suite

-##Documenting your code

-#Contributing your changes to EUGENe

-##Commiting your code

-##Pushing your code

-##Review your code

-##Delete your merged branch

-##PR Checklist
+As we work towards a stable v1.0.0 release, and we typically develop on branches.
+These are merged into `dev` once sufficiently tested. `dev` is the latest, stable, development branch.

+`main` is used only for official releases and is considered to be stable.
+If you submit a pull request, please make sure to request to merge into `dev` and NOT `main`.